Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 * Without data: When you define a queryset, it has only the criteria for the SQL query, like `objects.filter(field1='foo',field2='baz)`.
 The queryset is defined, but has no data - yet.
 * With data: After django runs the underlying SQL query and populate query, it has the data.

 Django will not run the query to the database until it actually needs it.
-Only when the application code starts to reference items of the `Queryset`, e.g. to loop the results or access the first item, django runs the SQL and gets the results, and populates the `Queryset`.
+Only when the application code starts to reference items of the `Queryset`, e.g. to loop the results or access the first item, django runs the SQL, gets the results from the database, and populates the `Queryset`.
 When used incorrectly, the same queryset may run more than once.

 ## Views